 Ningaloo Marine Park

-The 260km-long Ningaloo Reef (considered the barrier reef of the West) is most famous for its corals (more than 220 listed species).
+The 260km-long Ningaloo Reef (considered the ‘barrier reef of the West’) is most famous for its corals (more than 220 listed species).

 There is an abundance of marine life.
 Dugongs, manta rays, turtles, whales, and a wide variety of fish live in these waters throughout the year.

 It is also the only place in the world where whale sharks go each year at the same time to feed on plankton and small fish.
-From April to July is the best time to see them.
+From April to July is the best time of year to see them.
 There are dive shops that even offer swimming with whale sharks!
 Coral Bay is the best spot to see manta rays, whereas Exmouth is best for whale sharks, dugongs, and humpback whales.

 Cape Range National Park

 – Swimming with whale sharks (April to July).
 Unique experience of swimming alongside these harmless, up to 12m-long giants.
+Rates: from $370 – Exmouth

 – Whale watching (from August to November): 2-hour tour to watch humpback whales.
+Rates: $80

 Or visit the website www.visitningaloo.com.au